 Early Life

-Alexander Skorobogatko was born on September 15, 1967, in Horlivka, Ukraine (then part of the USSR).
-He came from a working-class family; his father was a miner and his mother worked as a salesclerk.
-Skorobogatko showed leadership qualities early in life, participating in judo and sambo competitions from age 12.
-He graduated from the Slavyansk State Pedagogical Institute in 1994 with a degree in physical education and later earned a master's degree in finance from the Plekhanov Russian Academy in 1996.
+Aleksandr Ivanovich Skorobogatko was born on September 15, 1967, in Horlivka, Ukraine (then part of the Soviet Union).
+He came from a modest background, with his father working in the coal mines.
+Skorobogatko initially pursued athletics, excelling in judo and sambo.
+He earned a degree in physical education from the Slavyansk State Pedagogical Institute in 1994.
+He furthered his education by obtaining a master's degree in finance from the Plekhanov Russian Academy of Economics in 1996.

 Rise to Success